DavidHenry-Dev/FormFriend/README.md

 <!-- ROADMAP AND OPTIMIZATIONS -->
 ## Roadmap and Optimizations

-- [ ] Add ability to upload user photo for the user's profile
+- [ ] Add more user account customization ( Profile pic, lifting stats, age, height etc etc )
-- [ ] Add some kind of search/sorting for post ( For example, by bodypart category )
+- [ ] Add some kind of search/sorting for the feed ( For example, by bodypart category )
-- [ ] Add one or two minor interactivity niceties, such a a return to top button, etc etc
 - [ ] Rebuild with React?
 We shall see!